sparrowcode/PermissionsKit/README.md

 )
 ```

-If you want to add or remove the close button (without the button you’ll have to swipe the dialog to close it), you need to override parameter `showCloseButton`.
+If you want to inhibite drap gesture to discard the dialog view you need to override `dragToDiscard` parameter, and if you want to add or remove the close button (without the button you’ll have to swipe the dialog to close it), you need to override parameter `showCloseButton`.
 To see what it looks like, see the picture below:

 <img src="https://rawcdn.githack.com/IvanVorobei/RequestPermission/b3e613295b73be36c8a3d35126d1f7015ef432a8/resources/request-permission - close button.png"/>